 ‘They took her life… she’ll take her revenge’

-Avenged – aka Savaged – is a 2013 American supernatural exploitation horror feature film written and directed by Michael S. Ojeda, with additional dialogue by Deon van Rooyen.
+Avenged – aka Savaged – is a 2013 American supernatural exploitation horror film written and directed by Michael S. Ojeda, with additional dialogue by Deon van Rooyen.
 It stars Amanda Adrienne, Tom Ardavany and Ronnie Gene Blevins.

 Zoe’s character is the heart of Avenged (originally titled Savaged).
 Even her death isn’t enough to keep her from seeking revenge upon her abusers.
-In the attempt to resurrect Zoe, a Native American shaman, played by Joseph Runningfox (Ravenous) inadvertently summons the bloodthirsty spirit of an Apache war chief that takes host of her body.
+In the attempt to resurrect Zoe, a Native American shaman, played by Joseph Runningfox (Ravenous) inadvertently summons the bloodthirsty spirit of an Apache war chief that takes over her body.
 The story progresses smoothly and we’re thrust into a predictable bar fight, although the juicy scenes of disembowelment offer a nice ingredient.

 As Zoe, actress Amanda Adrienne Smith gives a believable portrayal of the innocent woman-turned-zombie-warrior, and the gore – which consists of scalping, arrows and plenty more – continues in the same vein right up to the emotional climax.